Addiction Issues in Grand Junction, CO

 There are many benefits to traveling for treatment, the main one being that new settings inspire new behavior.
 It is harder to break a habit in the same surroundings that gave rise to it, and a little distance can help victims of addiction gain perspective on how they ended up where they are.
 Another benefit is that nobody at these centers knows the patient personally, allowing them to develop baggage-free relationships with fellow patients for mutual support.
 There is power in being surrounded by others engaged in the same struggle.
 Last but not least, addicts are less likely to quit rehab if they can’t go directly home.

 All the focus in rehab is on recovery and getting better.
 There are none of the distractions and temptations that an individual would usually have in daily life.
 And there is 24/7 care and support, with medical professionals always on site.

 Staying Near Home for Addiction Therapy

-Despite the benefits of seeking treatment farther away, some patients benefit as much or more from staying close to home.
-A supportive circle of family and friends can do wonders during recovery.
+Despite the benefits of seeking treatment farther away, some patients benefit as much or more by choosing to pursue nearby treatment.
+Having a group of trusted individuals that support the addict can drastically change the outcome of recovery.
 A lot of people may feel more comfortable and less isolated being near their homes.
 Also significant is that patients who stay near home tend to stay in outpatient programs longer, and are more likely to complete them.
 And such patients are more likely to continue with aftercare, which provides the support that many patients need after completing recovery.

-If you or a loved one are in need of treatment, our expert staff can answer any questions or concerns you may have.
+If you are struggling with addiction, we are more than happy to help you take the first steps towards sobriety.
 Getting help can be scary, but you are in good hands.
 Give us a call at 720-419-0378 today!